Taint analysis

 Dataflow taint (the three passes above) is not uniform across languages.
 This is the honest matrix:

-Ruby, Java/Kotlin, C#, and PHP were removed from the general scanner.
-Salesforce (Apex and the rest of the platform surfaces) ships in the separate Vulkro for Salesforce product.
+Salesforce (Apex and the rest of the platform surfaces) ships in the separate Vulkro for Salesforce product with its own taint engine.

 What the taint engine does not do